What are the aims of this leaflet?

 Top sun safety tips

-Sun protection is recommended for all people.
+Sun protection is recommended for everyone.
 It is advisable to protect the skin from further sun damage.

 Vitamin D advice